LOVE-DOCTOR/love-doctor/README.md

 # Hi there!
 My name is Samson.
 Who is Samson❔

-Samson is an intelligent and intellectual curious machine learning engineer.
+Samson is a bright and inquisitive machine learning engineer.
-He has a great passion for coding, learning new things and improving upon his set of skills.
+He is very enthusiastic about coding, learning new things, and expanding his skill set.

 Samson enjoys working on a library he's developing for machine learning, MultiTrain.